-On Monday, August 31, 2020, the FCC released a Report and Order and Further Notice of Proposed Rulemaking (“Order” and “FNPRM”) on the Assessment and Collection of Fees for Fiscal year (“FY”) 2020 (MD 20-105).
-The Order adopts a schedule of regulatory fees to assess and collect $339,000,000 in fees for FY 2020.
-In light of the COVID-19 Pandemic, the FCC has adopted several modifications to the waiver, reduction, and deferral process, which is discussed more below.
-As discussed below, the FCC sets the rounded FY 2020 regulatory fee for CMRS Mobile Services at $.17 per telephone number count/subscriber and for CMRS Messaging Services at $.08 per telephone number count/subscriber.
+On Thursday, August 26, 2021, the FCC released a Report and Order and Further Notice of Proposed Rulemaking (“R&O” and “FNPRM”) on the Assessment and Collection of Fees for Fiscal year (“FY”) 2021 (MD 21-190).
+The R&O adopts a schedule of regulatory fees to assess and collect $374,000,000 in fees for FY 2021.
+In light of the COVID-19 Pandemic, the FCC has extended the regulatory fee relief measures that were implemented last year, which is discussed more below.
+As discussed below, the FCC sets the rounded FY 2021 regulatory fee for CMRS Mobile Services at $.15 per telephone number count/subscriber and for CMRS Messaging Services at $.08 per telephone number count/subscriber.
+The FCC is required to collect all fees by September 30, 2021; as in prior years, we anticipate a Public Notice setting the Regulatory Fee due date will be released in the coming weeks.

-Wireless Services: CMRS Cellular, mobile and messaging services (fees based on number of subscribers or telephone number count): Regulatory fees must be paid for authorizations that were grated on or before October 1, 2019.
-The number of subscribers, units or telephone numbers on December 31, 2019 will be used as the basis from which to calculate the fee payment.
-In instances where a permit or license is transferred or assigned after October 1, 2019, responsibility for payment rests with the holder of the permit or license as of the fee due date.
-For wireless services with multi-year fees, entities pay the fees in advance for the entire amount period covered by the five-year or ten-year terms of their initial licenses and pay regulatory fees again only when the license is renewed, or a new license is obtained.
+Wireless Services: CMRS Cellular, mobile and messaging services (fees based on number of subscribers or telephone number count): Regulatory fees must be paid for authorizations that were grated on or before October 1, 2020.
+The number of subscribers, units or telephone numbers on December 31, 2020 will be used as the basis from which to calculate the fee payment.
+This year, the FCC is including non-geographic numbers in the calculation of subscribers for each CMRS provider.
+In instances where a permit or license is transferred or assigned after October 1, 2020, responsibility for payment rests with the holder of the permit or license as of the fee due date.
+For wireless services with multi-year fees, entities pay the fees in advance for the entire amount period covered by the ten-year terms of their initial licenses and pay regulatory fees again only when the license is renewed, or a new license is obtained.

 - The Commission complies data from the Numbering Resource Utilization Forecast (“NRUF”) report based on “assigned” telephone number (subscriber) counts that have been adjusted for porting to net Type 0 ports (“in” and “out”).
 This subscriber count information is posted on the FCC’s electronic filing and payment system (Fee Filer) along with the carrier’s Operating Company Numbers.